paulorobertoalmeida/todo-pinia-supabase/FOLLOWUP.md

+# Follow up of my Progress in this project
-# First Day: Friday
+## First Day: Friday
 * What I did:
   - Understand what need to be done
   - Setting up the application and create the Sign in / Sign up
   - Created the Navbar & Footer

-# Second Day: Monday
+## Second Day: Monday

 My App is showing a blank screen so I had to investigate and real about what happened.
 * What I did:
   - See youtube videos and read documentation about Pinia and Sign in

-# Third Day: Tuesday
+## Third Day: Tuesday
 Fix my blank screen and create task interactions
 * What I did:
   - Created the task blocks and improving tailwind styles Navbar and Footer
   - Trying to solve task problems
   - Reading Documentation to solve my issues

-# Forth Day:
+## Forth Day:
-Having all functionalities working together and try to create new interactions
+* Having all functionalities working together and try to create new interactions